- GDP (PPP):

 The top individual income tax rate is 50 percent, and the top corporate tax rate is 17 percent.
 Other taxes include value-added and property transfer taxes.
-The overall tax burden equals 37.0 percent of total domestic income.
-Over the past three years, government spending has amounted to 45.4 percent of the country’s output (GDP), and budget deficits have averaged 2.0 percent of GDP.
-Public debt is equivalent to 75.4 percent of GDP.
+The overall tax burden equals 36.0 percent of total domestic income.
+Government spending has amounted to 43.6 percent of the country’s output (GDP) over the past three years, and budget deficits have averaged 0.4 percent of GDP.
+Public debt is equivalent to 68.5 percent of GDP.